haoyehaoye/website/docs/concepts/storage/volumes.md

 image and volumes.
-The [Docker image](https://docs.docker.com/userguide/dockerimages/) is at the root of the filesystem hierarchy, and any volumes are mounted at the specified paths within the image.
-Volumes can not mount onto other volumes or have hard links to other volumes.
-Each container in the Pod must independently specify where to mount each volume.
+The [Docker image](https://docs.docker.com/userguide/dockerimages/) is at the root of the filesystem hierarchy, and any volumes are mounted at the specified paths within the image.  <span style="color:red"> Volumes can not mount onto other volumes or have hard links to other volumes.
+Each container in the Pod must independently specify where to mount each volume. <span>

 ## Types of Volumes